Cost of living

 The UK is currently undergoing significantly increased cost of living expenses, and Heriot-Watt is acutely aware of the impact rising bills will have on student life.
 We are here to help.

-We are working in partnership with the Student Union to help you survive and thrive during your time here.
+We are working in partnership with the Student Union to help you thrive during your time here.
 We have a range of resources to assist you in your studies, as well as information on how the University and Student Union can support you with advice and funding.

 Student Wellbeing Services

 Student Wellbeing Services offer practical advice and support on all kinds of issues including settling into university life, disability, counselling and mental health support.
 They can also help if you get into difficulties by providing advice and guidance to make sure you get the most out of your time at Heriot-Watt.

 The Student Union runs the Advice Hub, an independent service where you can get support and advice on anything relating to academic or personal issues.
 All information shared with the The Advice Hub is confidential and is not shared within the Student Union or with the University.

 The Chaplaincy is generally open between 09.00 and 18.00 and students can drop in for a confidential chat, whether that relates to the cost of living or any other issue you might be facing.
 The Chaplaincy is open to everyone of any religion and to those without religious faith.

 Financial support is available to support students at the University’s Scottish campuses.

 The University and Scottish Government provide a number of funds to support students who find themselves in financial difficulties during their studies.
 Money is awarded for help with living costs (not tuition fees) and is paid as a grant.
 The fund is discretionary.
 Find out whether you are eligible and how to apply for Discretionary Hardship Funds.